WolfgangMehner/vim-plugins/c-support/README.md

 RELEASE NOTES FOR VERSION 6.2.1
 ----------------------------------------------------------------------
+- Fix a problem with the path when setting 'Run->executable to run'.
 - New and reworked templates.
 Change statement templates.

 Note: This reworks most of the statement templates.
 The loop and if templates